matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/README.md

  - Open up a terminal with "Ctrl-Alt-t", which will open a Gnome Terminal.

- - In the terminal, enter "cd ~/Downloads"
+ - In the terminal, enter `cd ~/Downloads`

- - In the ~/Downloads directory type "ls" and expect to see something like:
+ - In the ~/Downloads directory type `ls` and expect to see something like:

 distribution-karaf-0.3.0-Lithium.tar.gz

- - Type "tar xf <bundle_file_name>", e.g. "tar xf distribution-karaf-0.3.0-Lithium.tar.gz" to unpack the compressed tar file.
+ - Type `tar xf <bundle_file_name>`, e.g. `tar xf distribution-karaf-0.3.0-Lithium.tar.gz` to unpack the compressed tar file.

- - Move the directory that is created to your location of choice, which we will call ODL_DIR below, e.g. "mv distribution-karaf-0.3.0-Lithium ~"
+ - Move the directory that is created to your location of choice, which we will call ODL_DIR below, e.g. `mv distribution-karaf-0.3.0-Lithium ~`

- - You also set the ODL_DIR environment variable with the command "export ODL_DIR=~/distribution-karaf-0.3.0-Lithium"
+ - You also set the ODL_DIR environment variable with the command `export ODL_DIR=~/distribution-karaf-0.3.0-Lithium`

- - In the terminal change directory to the ODL_DIR/bin, e.g. "cd ~/distribution-karaf-0.3.0-Lithium/bin", or, if you have set the variable above, "cd $ODL_DIR"
+ - In the terminal change directory to the ODL_DIR/bin, e.g. `cd ~/distribution-karaf-0.3.0-Lithium/bin", or, if you have set the variable above, "cd $ODL_DIR`

 **DO NOT delete your downloaded distribution bundle, you will be needing it.**